rachel-king4/appliedstatistics/README.md

     - Conduct statistical tests using Python libraries (e.g., scipy, statsmodels) to test hypotheses.
     - Interpret p-values and test statistics in the context of the claim being made.

-5. Visualization of Results

-    - Create visualizations (e.g., bar plots, histograms, box plots, scatter plots) that effectively describe datasets.

-6. Reproducibility and Documentation
+4. Reproducibility and Documentation

     - Use Jupyter notebooks to document the process of data analysis, including data exploration, hypothesis testing, and result interpretation.
-    - Provide clear and reproducible steps for others to follow the analysis and verify results.
     - Include appropriate comments and explanations in notebooks to facilitate understanding of statistical concepts.

-7. Critical Thinking and Communication
+5. Critical Thinking and Communication

     - Critically evaluate the assumptions and limitations of statistical tests used.